-- A. The purpose of this PA is to streamline the Section 106 review process by: allowing reliance on prior identification of historic properties; identifying specific categories of activities that have little or no potential to affect historic properties which may be exempted from further review (Appendix C); identifying categories of cultural resources that the Corps and SHPO in consultation with the Consulting Parties have jointly determined are not eligible for listing on the NRHP and do not require additional consultation (Appendix D); and by eliminating consultations with the SHPO on Planned Projects that culminate in "No Historic Properties Affected" or "No Adverse Effect" determinations when applying standard avoidance measures as described in Stipulation VI. - B. Applicability of this PA - 1.
-This PA shall apply to Planned Project(s) that qualify for LOP procedures as determined by the Corps. - 2.
-This PA shall not apply to Planned Projects that occur on or affect Tribal lands, as defined in 36 C.F.R § 800.16(x), belonging to the Torres Martinez until such time that the PA has either been executed by the Torres Martinez or the Torres Martinez notifies the Corps in writing that they are waiving their rights to execute this PA.
-If the Torres Martinez executes this PA, the Torres Martinez shall have the same consultation and concurrence rights as SHPO with respect to Planned Projects proposed on Torres Martinez Tribal land.
-With respect to such Planned Projects on Torres Martinez Tribal land, all references to SHPO in this PA shall include the Torres Martinez.
-If the Torres Martinez decline to execute or waive their rights to execute this PA, the Corps shall follow the procedures and timelines established in 36 C.F.R.
-Part 800 for any Planned Projects occurring on Torres Martinez Tribal lands and shall afford the designated tribal representative the same rights of consultation and concurrence that a THPO would be given.
-If the Torres Martinez decide to withdraw from the PA, the PA would no longer apply to Tribal land belonging to the Torres Martinez.
-The implementation this PA would remain in effect pursuant to 36 C.F.R. § 800.14(b)(2).
+- A. The purpose of this PA is to streamline the Section 106 review process by: allowing reliance on prior identification of historic properties; identifying specific categories of activities that have little or no potential to affect historic properties which may be exempted from further review (Appendix C); identifying categories of cultural resources that the Corps and SHPO in consultation with the Consulting Parties have jointly determined are not eligible for listing on the NRHP and do not require additional consultation (Appendix D); and by streamlining consultations with the SHPO on Planned Projects that culminate in "No Historic Properties Affected" or "No Adverse Effect" determinations when applying standard avoidance measures as described in Stipulation VI. - B. Applicability of this PA - 1.
+This PA shall apply to Planned Project(s) that qualify for LOP procedures as determined by the Corps or such Planned Projects where the Corps would fund and construct and therefore would not issue an LOP but instead would be substantively compliant with section 404 of the CWA. - 2.
+This PA shall not apply to Planned Projects that occur on or affect Tribal lands, as defined in 36 C.F.R § 800.16(x), belonging to the Torres Martinez until such time that the PA has been executed by the Torres Martinez.
+Whether or not the Torres Martinez executes this PA, the Torres Martinez shall have the same consultation and concurrence rights as SHPO with respect to Planned Projects proposed on Torres Martinez tribal land.
+With respect to such Planned Projects on Torres Martinez tribal land, all references to SHPO in this PA shall include the Torres Martinez.
+If the Torres Martinez decline to execute this PA, the Corps shall follow the procedures and timelines established in 36 C.F.R.
+Part 800 for any Planned Projects occurring on Torres Martinez Tribal lands and shall afford the designated tribal representative the same rights of consultation and concurrence that a tribal historic preservation officer (THPO) would be given.
+If the Torres Martinez decide to terminate its participation in the PA, the PA would no longer apply to Torres Martinez tribal land.
+However, the PA would remain in effect and applicable in the State of California outside of Torres Martinez tribal lands pursuant to 36 C.F.R. § 800.14(b)(2)(iii).
+Whether the Planned Project would occur on or off Torrez Martinez tribal lands, the Torrez Martinez would retain its rights as a Consulting Party, and the Corps shall provide the Torres Martinez the opportunity to consult on any Planned Project within the Torres Martinez traditional land use area.